calinberescu/Conky-Matic/README.md

 $   ./conkymatic_2.sh /path/to/your/wallpaper.jpg

 Important: Before running ConkyMatic make a backup copy of your .conkyrc file since it will get overwritten.
+           You will have to copy file widget_rings.lua to  '$HOME/.config/conky/lua/widget_rings.lua' for WO-Holo.conky            to run properly.